JanssenProject/jans/docs/janssen-server/planning/persistence.md

 1. **Postgres** Same as MySQL above, but there are some great commercial distributions of Postgres like [EnterpriseDB](https://www.enterprisedb.com/). **Postgres is our default persistence for VM based non-production deployments**.

-1. **Couchbase** A JSON NoSQL database that supports automatic distribution of data for auto-scaling multi-region sharded cloud-native deployments.
-Janssen only supports the commercial distribution--but the previously mentioned database properties are enterprise class.
-If you need to host your own database, and you need infinite horizontal scalability, Couchbase should be your go-to choice.

 1. **Aurora** So you want MySQL, but you want Amazon to handle some of the care and feeding?
 Aurora enables you to consume database as a cloud service.